rogutmichal/MovieApp-Emotion-Based-Recommender/README.md

-#  MovieApp – Rekomendacje filmowe oparte na emocjach
+# MovieApp – Emotion-Based Movie Recommendation System

-MovieApp to aplikacja w języku C# wykorzystująca **ML.NET** i SQLite do rekomendowania filmów użytkownikom na podstawie analizy emocji w recenzjach.
-System łączy dane o ocenach użytkowników, emocjonalne profile filmów oraz teksty recenzji, aby dostarczyć spersonalizowane rekomendacje.
+MovieApp is a C# application using **ML.NET** and SQLite to recommend movies based on emotion analysis of user reviews.
+The system combines user ratings, emotional movie profiles, and review text analysis to generate personalized recommendations.

 ---

-##  Funkcjonalności
+## Features

-- Pobieranie danych o filmach i recenzjach z **The Movie Database API (TMDb)**.
+- Fetching movie and review data from **The Movie Database API (TMDb)**.
-- Analiza emocji w recenzjach użytkowników przy użyciu wytrenowanego modelu ML.NET.
-- Tworzenie profilu emocjonalnego filmów oraz użytkowników.
-- Obliczanie rekomendacji filmowych na podstawie podobieństwa profili emocjonalnych.
-- Obsługa ocen użytkowników oraz filtrowanie filmów po gatunkach i tytule.
-- Wyświetlanie top rekomendacji w interfejsie aplikacji.
+- Emotion analysis of user reviews using a trained ML.NET model.
+- Building emotional profiles for both movies and users.
+- Generating movie recommendations based on emotional similarity.
+- User rating management with filtering by genre and title.
+- Displaying top recommended movies in the application interface.

 ---

-##  Model emocji
+## Emotion Model

-Model analizy emocji rozpoznaje sześć klas emocji w recenzjach:
+The emotion classification model recognizes six emotion classes in reviews:

 - sadness
 - anger